matloff/R-vs.-Python-for-Data-Science/README.md

 difficult, I believe.
 And the Tidyverse is of questionable value for advanced users.

+Note:  In using the term "Tidyverse," I am not including pre-existing projects by Hadley Wickham, e.g. ggplot2 (which I use a lot) and dplyr.
+Instead, I am referring to things such as tibbles and pipes.

 ## Linked data structures

-*Likely win for Python.*
+*Win for Python.*

 Classical computer science data structures, e.g. binary trees, are easy to implement in Python.
-While this can be done in R using its 'list' class, I'd guess that it is slow.
+While this can be done in R in various ways, it is not as good.
+Not a big issue in Data Science, but it does come up in some contexts.

 ## R/Python interoperability